awsdocs/amazon-athena-user-guide/doc_source/connect-to-a-data-source-lambda.md

 1. For **Choose a data source**, choose the data source that you want Athena to query, considering the following guidelines:
    + Choose a federated query option that corresponds to your data source\.
 Athena has prebuilt data source connectors that you can configure for sources including MySQL, Amazon DocumentDB, and PostgreSQL\.
    + Choose **S3 \- AWS Glue Data Catalog** if you want to query data in Amazon S3 and you are not using an Apache Hive metastore or one of the other federated query data source options on this page\.
 Athena uses the AWS Glue Data Catalog to store metadata and schema information for data sources in Amazon S3\.
 This is the default \(non\-federated\) option\.
-For more information, see [Using AWS Glue to Connect to Data Sources in Amazon S3](data-sources-glue.md)\.
+For more information, see [Using AWS Glue to connect to data sources in Amazon S3](data-sources-glue.md)\.
    + Choose **S3 \- Apache Hive metastore** to query data sets in Amazon S3 that use an Apache Hive metastore\.
-For more information about this option, see [Connecting Athena to an Apache Hive Metastore](connect-to-data-source-hive-connecting-athena-to-an-apache-hive-metastore.md)\.
+For more information about this option, see [Connecting Athena to an Apache Hive metastore](connect-to-data-source-hive-connecting-athena-to-an-apache-hive-metastore.md)\.
    + Choose **Custom or shared connector** if you want to create your own data source connector for use with Athena\.
-For information about writing a data source connector, see [Writing a Data Source Connector Using the Athena Query Federation SDK](connect-data-source-federation-sdk.md)\.
+For information about writing a data source connector, see [Writing a data source connector using the Athena Query Federation SDK](connect-data-source-federation-sdk.md)\.

    This tutorial chooses **Amazon CloudWatch Logs** as the federated data source\.